Grammatical and semantic analysis of texts

 The LanguageTool spelling checker finds one error (sentence 2):

-If you use British English for the STE checks, the LanguageTool spelling checker does not find spelling errors for the nouns meter and tire.
+If you use British English, the term checker finds the errors.
 (The noun check in the noun cluster check book is correct.
 The term checker has no semantic information to know that the correct spelling is cheque book.)

 For a very small number of project terms, the correct spelling is dependent on the language variant (the locale).

 The verb tire is correct in British English.
 The noun tire is not correct.
 You must use tyre.
-The noun tire is approved in disambiguation-projectterms.xml.
-(If you do not use British English for the STE checks, you can delete the noun tire.)
-The term checker does not give a warning for the noun tire (but it identifies tire pressure as a possible technical name).
+The noun tire is approved in disambiguation-projectterms.xml

 When applicable, use an article or demonstrative adjective before a noun (rule 2.3)